SMC-AAU-CPH/SPIS/07-Torch/README.md

 Assignment: [Introduction to Natural Language Processing with PyTorch](https://learn.microsoft.com/en-us/training/modules/intro-natural-language-processing-pytorch/), 55 min, 7 Units

+If you want to learn more, you can find in depth tutorials for Pytorch and its domain-specific components at [https://pytorch.org/tutorials/](https://pytorch.org/tutorials/)

 ## MATLAB Path

 Not comfortable with Python?
 No problem, open and explore these Interactive Examples in MATLAB Online